CS340-21/oss/cbrook53.md

 ### Instance 4
 I also determined this project to be inactive based on the commit history and lack of issues and pull requests.
 There is also only one contributor, so
 I believe this project is not accepting any new contributions as well.

+# Sprint 3

+Criteria used was comparing the vulnerability fixes in libpng and lighttpd with the files in the assigned repos.

+## Instance 921
+The vulnerability fix seems to be absent in pngread.c, however, the fix exists (although it is altered) in pngrutil.c.
+This leads me to belive these vulnerabilities are still exploitable in this instance.

+## Instance 4
+The out of bounds read vulnerability in this instance is not fixed.
+There is no cast to an unsigned char in the same place as the fixed library.
+This vulnerability is still exploitable.